James Workman (writer): Biography

+Early life

 Workman was born in Scotland in Cove House, Ecclefechan in 1912.
 In 1914 his family moved to London and he attended a convent school.
 Workman left school relatively early and attended the HMS Conway a school ship which trained people for the merchant navy.
 He worked as a sailor for four years on ships such as The City of Exeter and various freighters.
-Workman then became a policemen in London and started acting in plays in his spare time.
+Workman then became a policeman in London and started acting in plays in his spare time.
 He left the police force when he was twenty five.
-He wrote novels in England but not radio.
+He wrote novels in England.

+Africa

 Workman moved to South Africa, originally intending to becoming a miner at Benoni, but these plans were thwarted when he realised his lung capacity did not allow him to work underground.
-He moved to Lourenço Marques in Portugese East Africa, where he worked for an English-language radio station, announcing and writing scripts, including five-minute serials.
+He moved to Lourenço Marques in Portuguese East Africa, where he worked for an English-language radio station, announcing and writing scripts, including five-minute serials.
 He also lived in Rhodesia.

-During the war he enlisted with the Witwatersrand Rifles and served with the Eighth Army.
+During the war Workman enlisted with the Witwatersrand Rifles and served with the Eighth Army.
 After his war service Workman toured Africa in shows with Gwen Ffrangcon-Davies.
 He worked for the South African Broadcasting Commission as an announcer, scriptwriter and producer, writing some serials.

 Australia

 Workman moved to Australia in 1948 for his wife's health.
 He worked as an actor at first, mostly on stage, but also on radio.
 He began writing on radio for Gordon Grimsdale when Grimsdale expressed his frustration getting writers for the series Thirty Minutes to Go; Workman became one of its leading writers.

-In 1957-58 he lived in London for 18 months.
+In 1957-58 Workman lived in London for 18 months, after which he returned to Australia.
 When television came to Australia, the market for commercial radio plays went into decline.
-Workman focusing on novels - he wrote 23 in all.
-He continued to write for radio and did scripts for television, including the revue Press Gang (1959) and the play Reflections in Dark Glasses.
+Workman focused on novels instead writing 23 in all.
+He continued to write for radio and did some scripts for television, including the revue Press Gang (1959) and the play Reflections in Dark Glasses.

 Workman died on 28 March 2001, at the age of 89.